aryeelab/bisulfite-seq-tools/README.md

 ```
 - Preemptible option is to use preemptible virtual machine, if it is set to 0 the workflow runs uninterrupted.
 If it is set to any integer other than zero it may be interpreted that many times.
 However preemtible option reduces the computing cost significantly.

+### WDL specifications for the workflows

+#### Per-sample preprocessing
+Per-sample preprocessing step has slight variation in the merges replicates task depending on the assay.
+Input parameters usually consists of input file, genome index, memory, cpu and preemptible specifications.
+Runtime parameters includes disk, cpu, memory, preemptible and docker image to be executed.

+#### Aggregation and Quality Control Analysis
+WDL file for aggregation and QC step has one workflow that takes output from the per-sample preprocessing workflow such as mbias and coverage files and outputs QC report, aggregated methylation tables and other summary tables.

 ## scmeth
 Quality control analysis is conducted via the bioconductor package <a href="http://bioconductor.org/packages/release/bioc/html/scmeth.html">scmeth</a>.
 QC analysis can be done independently with this package given that you have the appropriate objects.